 Down in the trees there were bare spots in the trail I didn’t remember on the way up.
 I was moving pretty quickly, but still if they were there before I should have remembered them.
 I suppose the sun down here was quite a bit warmer.
 I got to the car, changed my shoes, and headed into Breck.
 It was an awesome day, and I achieved a goal – in November I discovered that I hadn’t done Quandary in December or January.
 Now I have that out of the way.
 Do I have another goal for the Colorado 14ers?
 Time will tell …

-1 thought on “Colorado 14ers in January – Quandary”
+One response to “Colorado 14ers in January – Quandary”